 The 50th anniversary of the Apollo 11 mission to first land a man on the moon will take place in 2019.
 Its Mission Control — where NASA’s flight control team planned, trained and executed decades of Gemini, Apollo and early shuttle human spaceflight missions — is in acute need of restoration.

 In preparation for the anniversary, Space Center Houston has launched a $5 million campaign to raise funds to help support a major restoration of the room.
 Called “On a Mission: Restoring Historic Mission Control,” $3.5 million has been raised through a generous lead gift from the City of Webster.
 You can help restore this national landmark by making a gift of any size.

-The restoration of the room, also called the Mission Operations Control Room (MOCR), will feature the authentic consoles used to monitor nine Gemini and all Apollo flights.
+The restoration of the room, also called the Mission Operations Control Room (MOCR), will feature the authentic consoles used to monitor nine Gemini, all Apollo moon missions and 21 space shuttle missions.
 They include the flight of Apollo 11 that first landed men on the moon, the Apollo 13 mission that famously experienced an in-flight emergency and 40 other space missions.

 This important site was named in 1985 to the U.S. National Register of Historic Places in recognition of its historical significance and worthiness of preservation.
 Only through the efforts of Space Center Houston can the general public visit the control room area and experience its authenticity.

 More than just a site where history was made, the Historic Mission Control is a symbol of the dedicated team that made history over and over.
 They did so through a process that continues to inspire generations of scientists, engineers and astronauts to tackle the technological and scientific challenges of today and tomorrow.

 The restoration of the National Historic Landmark will be coordinated by NASA Johnson Space Center with funds raised by the nonprofit Manned Space Flight Education Foundation, which owns and operates Space Center Houston, the official JSC visitor center.